What is wage theft?

 The national minimum wage

-If you are being paid less than this, you are being ripped off, and you need to take action.
+If you are being paid less than this, you are likely being ripped off, and need to seek expert assistance to recover what you are owed.

 How do I know which award applies to my job?